CHT training resources

 CHT training process

 In the implementation of CHT supported community health programs, health care workers such as CHWs, CHW supervisors and facility based health care providers need training to help equip them with the required knowledge and skills to effectively carry out their roles and responsibilities.
 For most deployments, program leads and ministry of health officials may also need training for them to perform their roles, oversee and supervise the community health programs.
+End user training needs to be well planned and implemented using standardized training methods and approaches which take into account the capacity of end users.

 • Thematic training - this training focuses on the health program areas of interest, this will vary from one program to another depending on the specific health areas users are expected to support.
 For example, for an MNCH program, users will be trained in ANC, PNC and immunization.